-A. Applicability:
+Applicability:

-Section 504 of the "Rehabilitation Act of 1973" (Section 504) prohibits discrimination against persons with disabilities in the operation of programs "receiving federal financial assistance".

-NOTE: In addition, DCA "requires" that the accessibility requirements of Section 504 be incorporated into the design and construction of ALL new construction and/or rehabilitation projects funded under the 2022 Qualified Allocation Plan regardless of whether or not the project will receive federal financing assistance.
-This means that ALL projects including those financed with tax exempt bonds which receive an allocation of "4% tax credits", and "9% tax credits" only projects, must incorporate at a minimum the requirements of the UFAS into the design and construction of the project.
+Section 504 of the Rehabilitation Act of 1973 (Section 504) prohibits discrimination against persons with disabilities in the operation of programs receiving federal financial assistance.
+DCA requires that the accessibility requirements of Section 504 be incorporated into the design and construction of all new construction and/or rehabilitation single family detached projects funded under the 2024-2025 Qualified Allocation Plan, regardless of whether the project will receive federal financing assistance.
+These specific design and construction standards can be found in the Uniform Federal Accessibility Standards (UFAS).
+All projects, including those financed with tax exempt bonds which receive an allocation of 4% tax credits, and 9% tax credits only projects, must incorporate at a minimum the requirements of the UFAS into the design and construction of the project.